-VIT 110 Summer Vineyard Technology Practicum (5-0) 5 hrs.
+VIT 110 Summer Vineyard Technology Practicum (2.67-0-2.33) 5 hrs.

-VIT 115 Introduction to Enology Lab Techniques (0-3) 2 hrs.
+VIT 115 Introduction to Enology Lab Techniques (1-1) 2 hrs.

 VIT 200 Vineyard Management (3-0) 3 hrs.

-VIT 205 Fall Wine Technology Practicum (4-0) 4 hrs.
+VIT 205 Fall Wine Technology Practicum (2.33-0-1.67) 4 hrs.

-This field course is designed to provide an experience for students that develops relevant skills in current practices for harvesting grapes and processing grapes into wine at a commercial vineyard and/or winery.
-Students will gain hands on experience in fermentation management as well as winery safety, equipment and sanitation.
-Requirements will include 75 hours of work at an approved vineyard or winery, attending 20 hours of workshops dealing with seasonal winery and vineyard operations, and participating in 15 hours of classroom discussion and lecture about their own and other students’ activities in their work experiences.
-Students will maintain journals on their work experiences, and keep track of their hours of different activities.
-Corequisite: VIT 210.
-F View Course Syllabus
+This course facilitates a field experience for second year viticulture and wine technology students to develop relevant skills in current practices for harvesting and processing grapes into wine at a commercial vineyard and/or winery.
+Students gain hands on experience in fermentation management as well as winery safety, equipment and sanitation.
+Requirements include 75 hours of work at an approved winery, attending 20 hours of workshops dealing with seasonal winery operations, and participating in 15 hours of classroom discussion about their own and other students’ work experiences.
+Students will maintain journals on their internships, and keep track of their hours of different activities.
+Co-requisite: VIT 210.
+View Course Syllabus

-VIT 210 Introduction to Enology (2-2) 3 hrs.
+VIT 210 Enology I (2-4) 4 hrs.

-VIT 215 Enology (2-2) 3 hrs.
+VIT 215 Enology II (2-2) 3 hrs.